a-n-t-h-o-n-y/TermOx/README.md

 resizing, and placement of each of their child Widgets.

-Patterns of Layout use are encapsulated by the generic `Pair`, `Tuple`, and `Array` utility types, making combinations of Widgets as simple as a list of Widget types, or number of Widgets of specific type, as in the case of `Array`.
+Patterns of Layout use are encapsulated by the generic `Pair`, `Tuple`, and `Array` utility types; combining Widgets is as simple as listing Widget types, or the number of Widgets of specific type, as in the case of `Array`.

 ## Custom Widgets